25 Surprising Grilling Facts You Haven’t Heard 10 Times Before

 Don’t soak your wood chips in water

 There’s no advantage of soaking wood chips in water, and the steam it creates can actually slow down the cooking process, Timmons says.
 “The moisture in the wood that carries the flavor can only be released by burning the wood.”
+These Western Premium BBQ Smoking Chips come in a range of flavors, including apple, hickory, and maple to add smoky goodness to your meats.
 Follow these grilling tips from professional chefs for the most flavorful meals ever.

 Grilled tofu is delicious